 The internet changed all of that, though.

-Today, guitarists have a bevy of options when it comes to taking online guitar lessons that are not only affordable, but also really effective at turning complete newbies into legitimate guitar players.
+Today, guitarists have a bevy of options when it comes to studying guitar on their own that are not only affordable but also really effective at turning complete newbies into legitimate guitar players.

-The main issue new guitarists have, though, is picking a site that offers online guitar lessons best suited for them.
+The main issue new guitarists have, though, is picking a site that really suits their learning needs.
 Some sites, for instance, assume you already have a working knowledge of the guitar.
-Others start you right from the beginning.

-Even though I’ve been playing for a long time, I’ve personally tried a handful of these sites in an effort to continue honing my skills.
+Even though I’ve been playing for a long time, I’ve personally tried a handful of these sites in an effort to continue honing skills, like strumming a guitar and chord progressions.
 I’m going to use this article to break down the good and bad of our top choices.
-Hopefully at the end, you’ll have an online guitar lesson provider that’s a perfect fit for you.
+Hopefully, at the end, you’ll choose a site that’s a perfect fit for you.
+Remember, learning the guitar takes time — lots of time!
+Be patient and enjoy the journey.
+Once you learn some basics, like the parts of a guitar, what the dots on a guitar mean, and how to hold it, you’re ready for lessons.

 Here’s a quick list of my favorite sites.
 You can find my detailed review of each one of them below: